Explore Sicily:

 Planned in collaboration with Celia Cerasoli, this is an exclusive Sicily visit for just 10-12 travelers.

-In Palermo we’ll stay at a private palazzo with self-catering apartments, you will find breakfast supplies in your apartment, there are coffee bars on our block as well as one of the best pastry shops in the city just a few minutes walk from the palazzo.
-In Modica we're staying at a carefully restored design hotel where all rooms open onto a lush Mediterranean garden overlooking the city.
-In Linguaglossa we have chosen a chic, boutique hotel in the center of the village with in-house spa and Michelin starred restaurant.
+All accommodations are in historic buildings: in Palermo we’ll stay a private palazzo with self-catering apartments; in Modica we're staying at a carefully restored design hotel where all rooms open onto a lush Mediterranean garden overlooking the city (lots of steps, no elevator).
+In Linguaglossa we stay in a chic, boutique hotel in the center of the village with in-house spa and Michelin starred restaurant (3 floors, no elevator).

 We will have private vans and drivers for all ground transportation.

-Your activity level should allow you to walk for 2 - 4 miles per day including up and down steps, on uneven cobblestone streets and on terrain with loose stones and incline in locations such as archaeological sites, volcanoes, vineyards and olive groves planted on hills
+Your activity level should allow you to walk for 3 - 5 miles per day including up and down steps often without handrails, on uneven cobblestone streets and on terrain with loose stones and incline in locations such as archaeological sites, volcanoes, vineyards and olive groves planted on hills and terraces.

-Request the guest registration document for details like cost, cancellation policy, etc.
+Request the guest registration document for all information including cost, payment terms, cancellation policy, etc.